 While the savings account has a minimal .01% APR, the rewards and automation of savings go a long way to making up for it.

-So if you do a transaction for $1.55, it will round it up to $2 and put .45 cents in your savings account.
-Then at the end of the week, if you've had $50 in round-up savings, it will give you a $5 bonus!
+So if you do a transaction for $1.55, it will round it up to $2 and move .45 cents in your savings account.

 Chime Bank: Give Your Savings A Bump